 Whether representing a governmental entity, business, ditch company or an individual land owner, Beth’s focus is on helping her clients develop and pursue solutions that best fit their needs.
 Her pragmatic approach to water law matters helps clients understand the legal, technical, and policy components underlying each case.
 Beth has worked on interstate water issues raised by the Colorado River Compact, Arkansas River Compact, and Republican River Compact.
 She currently serves as a member of the Upper Colorado River Commission’s legal committee.

 Beth has also worked on routine intrastate water matters in each of Colorado’s seven Water Court Divisions, including the adjudication of absolute and conditional water rights, changes of water rights, corrections to previously decreed points of diversion, exchanges, and augmentation plans.
 Beth has also worked on recreational in-channel diversion water rights, transbasin water rights, protests to the Division Engineer’s abandonment list, quiet title actions, declaratory judgment actions, and enforcement actions against individuals diverting water without decreed water rights or without adequate measuring devices.

-Beth's transactional experience includes strategic water supply planning, performing due diligence on water rights including title research, evaluating and drafting proposed conservation easements, evaluating water right appraisals, drafting water storage contracts, preparing water right leases and assisting in the preparation of multi-user coordinated reservoir operation plans for projects valued at over $10 million.
+An avid rock climber and skier, Beth also helps clients navigate real estate and water transaction matters.
+She provides strategic counsel to clients regarding water supply planning, due diligence on water rights, evaluating and drafting proposed conservation easements, evaluating water right appraisals, drafting water storage contracts, preparing water right leases, and assisting in the preparation of multi-user coordinated reservoir operation plans for projects valued at over $10 million.